VojtechVavra/Django-simple-website/README.md

 # Django-simple-website
-School project - simple book database website, created by using Django
+School project - simple book database website, created with Django

 How to start:
 1) Go to directory /testsite/